GlendaChong/BuddyJet-Orbital2023/README.md

 * Create customised recommendations to address users specific financial needs/goals, by suggesting ways on how they can reduce their expenditure on categories which exceed their budget.
 For example, if the user is spending a lot on transport, the app will suggest some tips/reminders like take the public transport instead.

+**Note:**
+* Other features/pages of our main app will be fully and beautifully designed by Milestone 2.
+They are currently a work in progress.
+* Deployment of our app for user testing and user guides will also be done by Milestone 2 too.

+# Tech Stack
+* React Native: Main app
+* Javascript & CSS: Scripting
+* Supabase: Backend database storage
+* Jest: Testing
+* Google Sign-In, Maps API for features in the app
+* Git and Github: Source control and collaboration
+* Visual Studio Code: IDE